gift-surg/NiftyMIC/README.md

 * [PySiTK][pysitk]
 * [ITK_NiftyMIC][itkniftymic]

 whose installation requirements need to be met.
-Therefore, the local installation from source comes in three steps:
+Therefore, the local installation comes in three steps:

 1. [Installation of ITK_NiftyMIC][itkniftymic]
 1. [Installation of SimpleReg dependencies][simplereg-dependencies]
 1. [Installation of NiftyMIC][niftymic-install]

-### Virtual Machine and Docker:
+### Virtual Machine and Docker

 To avoid manual installation from source, NiftyMIC is also available as a [virtual machine][niftymic-vm] and [Docker image][niftymic-docker].